crunchex/up1_desktop/README.md

 # up1_desktop #

 Desktop ROS packages for the UpDroid UP1, which may pull in graphical dependencies.
+The contents of this metapackage is software that must be run on a desktop PC, with or without a connected simulated/physical robot.

 # Packages #